sujin2f/paper/doc/energy_en.md

 <p align="center"><strong>Result from the formula</strong></p>

-From Bohr model and Schrödinger equation, the energy of n shell is:
+From the Bohr model and Schrödinger equation, the energy of n shell is:

 $$E_n = -\frac{ℏ^2}{2 \mu a_0 ^ 2} \frac{1}{n^2}$$

-I swap 1 / n<sup>2</sup> to N<sub>th</sub>(n), and convert J to eV.
-The values are similar with a table above.
+I swap 1 / n<sup>2</sup> to N<sub>th</sub>(n) and convert J to eV.
+The values are similar to the table above.

 $$E_{th}(n) = \frac{ℏ^2}{2 \mu a_0 ^ 2}N_{th}(n) \hspace{10pt} \\\{ n \geqq 2 \\\}$$